 The Museum is housed on two sites in Jabriya, Kuwait, near the New English School:

-Tareq Rajab Museum
+The Tareq Rajab Museum

-The Tareq Rajab Museum of Islamic Art, and the Tareq Rajab Museum of Islamic Calligraphy.
+The Tareq Rajab Museum of Islamic Calligraphy

 Saturday—Thursday: 9am–12pm 4pm–7pm